pagkly/Zed/Investopedia4/Marginal Propensity To Import (MPM) Definition.md

 ## How Marginal Propensity To Import (MPM) Works

-Marginal propensity to import (MPM) is a component of [[Keynesian]](https://www.investopedia.com/terms/k/keynesianeconomics.asp) [[macroeconomic]](https://www.investopedia.com/terms/m/macroeconomics.asp) theory.
-It is calculated as dIm/dY, meaning the derivative of the import function (Im) with respect to the derivative of the income function (Y).
+Marginal propensity to import (MPM) is a component of [[Keynesian]](https://www.investopedia.com/terms/k/keynesianeconomics.asp) [[macroeconomic]](https://www.investopedia.com/terms/m/[[Macroeconomics|macroeconomics]].asp) theory.
+It is calculated as dIm/dY, meaning the [[Derivative|derivative]] of the import function (Im) with respect to the derivative of the income function ([[Y]]).

 The marginal propensity to import (MPM) indicates the extent to which imports are subject to changes in income or production.
 If, for example, a country's marginal propensity to import (MPM) is 0.3, then each dollar of extra income in that [[economy]](https://www.investopedia.com/terms/e/economy.asp) induces 30 cents of imports ($1 x 0.3).

 Countries that consume more imports as the income of their population rises have a significant impact on [[global trade]](https://www.investopedia.com/insights/what-is-international-trade/).
-If a country that purchases a substantial amount of goods from overseas runs into a [financial crisis](https://www.investopedia.com/terms/f/financial-crisis.asp), the extent to which that nation’s economic woes will impact [[exporting]](https://www.investopedia.com/terms/e/export.asp) countries depends on its marginal propensity to import (MPM) and the makeup of the goods imported.
+If a country that purchases a substantial amount of goods from overseas runs into a [financial crisis](https://www.investopedia.com/terms/f/financial-crisis.asp), the extent to which that nation’s economic woes [[Will|will]] impact [[exporting]](https://www.investopedia.com/terms/e/export.asp) countries depends on its marginal propensity to import (MPM) and the makeup of the goods imported.

 ### Important